Instructors

 Connor Steckel

-From an early age, Connor has found joy in the process of transfiguring clay, giving shape and structure to realize form.
+Connor finds joy in the process of transfiguring clay, giving shape and structure to realize form.

 As a studio assistant at Burlington City Arts, he helped manage all aspects of running a community clay studio and continued to refine his skills on and off the wheel.